JonathanBuchner/plan/christmas2023/index.md

  After researching over the last month and consulting with many friends, I've decided I want an Apple Ultra 2 watch.
 It serves as a phone replacement and is the ultimate outdoor watch.
 If it were under the tree for Christmas, I would like to pay for half of it (and would prefer it to something like cash so I can play with it on Christmas--I can even get cash on Christmas).
 I am fine with this NOT being underneath the tree.

-It's only the Apple Watch Ultra 2 that meets my needs, as it also has a larger battery, making it a viable phone substitute.
-The Ultra has some different hardware a minimally bigger screen (4mm larger, which I wish were a bit smaller), but its doubled battery life allows it to function independent of an iPhone for an entire day.
+Only the Apple Watch Ultra 2 that meets my needs that meets my needs, as it has a larger battery, making it work for an entire day away from the phone.
+The Ultra has some different hardware a minimally bigger screen (4mm larger, which I wish were a bit smaller), but its doubled battery life allows it to function independent of an iPhone for the day.

 The watch features an incredibly scratch-resistant sapphire crystal display.
 I've seen numerous YouTube videos where people attempt to damage the screen.
-While it can get minor scratches, in most tests, the internal hardware and titanium outer shell break before the screen.
+While it can get minor scratches, in most tests, the internal hardware and titanium outer shell break before a scratch on the screen!
 The cost of the Series 9 Apple Watch jumps from $400 to $700 when you opt for the sapphire crystal screen, making the Ultra a hundred dollars more than the Series 9 model.
 While one worries about phones breaking outside, the Apple Watch Ultra was intended for outdoor recreation.

 Some of the outdoor features of the Ultra watch include: